 The Hoon School project is now in the capable hands of Urbit community members and they’re doing a fantastic job.

-Hooniversity is the new home from Hoon School run by
+Hooniversity, the new home of Hoon School, is run by

-~somlus-savlev.
-Session 5 is now underway and session 6 is set to begin on August 3.
+~risruc-habteb.
+Session 5 is now underway and session 6 is set to begin on August 1.

 If you’re interested in learning more and enrolling in the course, join the Hooniverse group via public channel